FreshX-GmbH/pve-snapbackup/README.md

 cd pve-snapbackup
 cp settings.yml-template settings.yml
 ```
-Edit settings to your needs
+Edit settings to your needs.
 ```
 ---
 # change defaults to your needs